jonesd/udanax-gold2java/README.md

 The UdanaxGold2Java project contains a number of sub-components related to converting the released Udanax-Gold Smalltalk and C++ source code by XOC into Java.
 The aim is to provide a first pass automatic translation of as much of the code as possible.
-The end result is *NOT* compilable but may prove useful for non-Smalltalk users who are interested in reading the Udanax-Gold source code.

 The `udanax-gold` sub-directory holds a few versions of the Udanax-Gold source code as supplied by XOC.
 This code was released under a MIT